JUNIOR GUIDES: Whitewater Summer Camp for Kids 6-16!

 • Camp includes 3 days of rafting, all required gear and rafting protection equipment, and specifically trained and certified river guides who each have years of experience.

 • Most campers attend and camp overnight with families.
-It's one of the aspects of Junior Guides we love most.
+It's one of the aspects of Junior Guides families love most.
+Local participants who do not camp overnight are welcome and encouraged to attend Junior Guides and the evening activities.

-• Overnight campers must be accompanied by a parent, guardian or approved adult family friend.
+• Junior Guides participants staying overnight must be accompanied by a parent, guardian or approved adult family friend.

-• Please note: Unaffiliated, non-board member parents and paddlers are never allowed to accompany the camp on river for many reasons including permits, insurance, and other.
+• Please note: Unaffiliated, non-board member parents and paddlers are never allowed to accompany the campers on river for many reasons including permits, insurance, and other.
 Inquire if you have questions or concerns.

 • If you're unsure if your child is ready for this adventure, let's talk; call or email to find out if Raft Camp is right for your child and your family.